ScottIsAFool/StoreClient/ReadMe.md

 ## What frameworks are targetted? ##
-![Target ALL THE FRAMEWORKS](http://cdn.memegenerator.net/instances/400x/35496697.jpg) Basically, .NET 4.0+, Windows Phone (7 and 8), Windows Store.
+![Target ALL THE FRAMEWORKS](http://cdn.memegenerator.net/instances/400x/35496697.jpg) Basically, .NET 4.0+, Silverlight 4+, Windows Phone (7 and 8), Windows Store.

 ## Installation ##
 Installing this can be done through nuget, just use the following command: